 Internet --> Modem --> WAN/firewall/LAN --> Switch/Wireless AP --> All Devices

 I highly recommend using a firewall product called pfSense with the pfBlockerNG package.
 It’s a totally free opensource firewall and DNS resolver solution.
 Go onto craigslist and buy an old computer, and I mean it can be really old.
 I installed pfSense on a computer I bought for $50 that has 10GB of DDR3 and a 2.4Ghz Core2 Duo CPU.
 It does need to have two NICs though, so make sure you can add another.
-I’m not going to write up how to install pfSense, because many others have already done that (see below).
+I’m not going to write up how to install pfSense, because many others have already done that.
 It literally takes 10 minutes to install and get it up and running.
+Search YouTube for examples.